pvotio/ivolatility-equities-eod-ivs/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
 Please:

-1. Fork the repository and create a new branch for your feature or fix.
-2. Write tests if necessary and ensure the code passes.
+1. Fork this repository.
+2. Create a new branch (`git checkout -b feature/my-feature`).
-3. Submit a PR with a clear description of your changes.
+3. Make your changes.
+4. Commit (`git commit -am 'Add new feature'`).
+5. Push (`git push origin feature/my-feature`) and create a Pull Request.

 ---